nextgis/docs_ngweb/source/layers.rst

 After a layer is created, you need to set a label attribute to display labels.
 Navigate to layer edit dialog and set a checkbox for the required field in the "Label attribute" column.

 If the structure of the database changes (column names, column types, number of columns, table names etc.), you need to update the attribute definitions in the layer properties.
-Select "Update" in the actions pane and then on the "PostGIS layer" tab change "Attribute definitions" to "Reload" and click "Save".
+Select "Update" in the actions pane and then on the "PostGIS layer" tab change "Attribute definitions" to "Reload" and click **Save**.

 PostGIS layer troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^